 İlhan Bagoren is a Board Member of YASAD Software Industrialists Association, Board Member of Services Exporters’ Association (HİB) and Chairman of Turkish Telecommunications Cluster (HTK) He is a serial entrepreneur, who started Telenity, a leading telecom software company, after a successful exit in the US.
-He plays an important role in shaping the software sector in Turkey, especially in telecom software based on his international business expertise over 30 years.
+He plays an important role in shaping the software sector in Turkey, especially in telecom software, based on his international business expertise over 30 years.
 Together with HTK, he is in charge of developing end to end 5G infrastructure of Turkey and promoting software export.

-Sevilay Güven is the General Secretary at YASAD, Turkish Software Industry Association, and Owner of IT&L Consulting Ltd. She has worked as a technology leader in industrial companies for over 25 years with specialization in Operational Excellence, business leadership IT Management and IT governance.
+Sevilay Güven is the General Secretary at YASAD, Turkish Software Industry Association, and the owner of IT&L Consulting Ltd. She has worked as a technology leader in industrial companies for over 25 years with specialization in Operational Excellence, business leadership IT Management and IT governance.
 She has also served in Administrative councils of several associations since 1999 and realized many organizations and conferences for ITC and Logistics sectors.

 Burak Neslitürk is a management consultant working with the Turkish IT industry on strategic planning, business development and global growth.
 He was previously engaged with marketing, sales, partner eco-system and business development activities for Turkish and global tech companies.
 Burak has a bachelor’s degree in computer engineering from the Izmir Institute of Technology.

 Hans Peter Bech is a bestselling author and a frequent blogger on how to make information technology companies global market leaders.
 He has produced numerous books, papers, podcasts and videos on business development in the IT industry.
 Hans Peter has also facilitated workshops on global business development for İMMİB and the Sabanci University in Istanbul.
 He holds an M.Sc. in macroeconomics and political science from the University of Copenhagen.